 Gluten Found to be a Cause of Autoimmune Hair Loss

+Is gluten and alopecia areata related?
 A patient with coeliac disease presenting alopecia areas as the only symptom is described.
 Alopecia disappeared completely after a few months of strict gluten free diet and reappeared after an unintentional prolonged introduction of gluten.
 After a severe gluten free diet, a new and persistent hair growth in the alopecia areas was observed.
-The possibility a direct relationship in some cases, between coeliac disease and alopecia areata is confirmed.
+The possibility was a direct relationship in some cases, between coeliac disease and alopecia areata is confirmed.

 Source: Minerva Gastroenterol Dietol.
 1999 Dec;45(4):283-5.